Charles W. Chesnutt: Marriage and family

-In 1878, a year after he was employed at the normal school, Chesnutt married Susan Perry, a young African American who came from an esteemed family.
-Five years later, they moved to New York City together, hoping to escape the prejudice and poverty of the South.
-By 1898, they had three daughters named Helen, Ethel, and Dorothy, and one son, named Edwin.
+In 1878, a year after he was employed at the normal school, Chesnutt married fellow teacher Susan Perry, a young African American from a respected family.
+Five years later, they moved to New York City, hoping to escape the prejudice and poverty of the Southern United States.
+By 1898, they had three daughters, named Helen, Ethel, and Dorothy, and one son named Edwin.
 Their second daughter, Helen Maria Chesnutt, became a noted classicist and published a biography of her father, in which she attempted to avoid extraneous emotion, seeking to provide a detailed telling of her father's life as accurately as she could.

 Legal and writing career

 Chesnutt wanted to pursue a literary career, which he desired for the sake of providing for his family, as well as improving race relations with social commentary and literary activism.
 After spending six months in New York City, Chesnutt came to the conclusion that he could not raise a family there, and so the Chesnutts moved to Cleveland.
 In 1887, in Cleveland, Chesnutt studied the law and passed the bar exam.
 Chesnutt had learned stenography as a young man in North Carolina, and used this skill to establish what became a lucrative court reporting (legal stenography) business, which made him "financially prosperous".

 Chesnutt also began writing stories, which were published by top-ranked national magazines.
-These included The Atlantic Monthly, which in August 1887 published his first short story, "The Goophered Grapevine".
+These included The Atlantic Monthly, which in August 1887 published "The Goophered Grapevine", his first short story.
 It was the first work by an African American to be published by The Atlantic.
-In 1890, he tried to interest Walter Hines Page of Houghton Mifflin in his novel, A Business Career, completed that year.
-Page said he needed to establish his reputation more before publishing a novel, but encouraged him.
+In 1890, he tried to interest Walter Hines Page of Houghton Mifflin in his novel A Business Career, completed that year.
+Page said he needed to establish his reputation more before publishing a novel but encouraged him.
 Dealing with white characters and their society, this novel was found among Chesnutt's manuscripts and eventually published in 2005.

 His first book was a collection of short stories entitled The Conjure Woman, published in 1899.
-These stories featured Black characters who spoke in African American Vernacular English, as was popular in much contemporary southern literature portraying the antebellum years in the South, as well as the postwar period.
+These stories featured black characters who spoke in African American Vernacular English, as was popular in much contemporary southern literature portraying the antebellum years in the South, as well as the postwar period.

 That year he published another short story collection, The Wife of His Youth and Other Stories of the Color-Line (1899), which included the title story, as well as "The Passing of Grandison", and others.
-These overturned contemporary ideas about the behavior of enslaved people, and their seeking of freedom, as well as raising new issues about African-American culture.
+These overturned contemporary ideas about the behavior of enslaved people and their seeking of freedom, as well as raising new issues about African-American culture.
 Atlantic editors strongly encouraged Chesnutt in his writing, and he had a 20-year relationship with the magazine.